abderrahman504/abderrahman504/README.md

 - Computer Graphics

 ### What am I working on these days?
-When I'm not fighting off the never-ending barrage of university assignments😮‍💨 you'll find me doing some freelance game development or working on ✨*a personal project*✨ that's very dear to me.
+You'll find me doing some freelance game development or working on ✨*a personal project*✨ that's very dear to me.
 Hopefully one day I'll finish it and show it off.

 ### My presence on the internet
 If you wish to find me on that web of the globe: